The Gatehouse Adult Virtual Phase 1 – 15 Week Peer-Support Program

 New to online meetings?
 Check out Participants – Tips to enhance Peer Support Group Meetings

 Main office Desk: Intake scheduling x222. please note, it may take us up to two weeks to return your call due to COVID19 restrictions.
-Our staff are all working remotely at this time.
+Most of our staff are working remotely at this time.
 Email communication is preferred.